 The client needed 3 main shots, with the rest being afterthoughts if we had the time.
 I decided to book a half-day for the studio and Dan, and that would give him enough time to prep the car beforehand.

 After the car was clean and we shot it, we had to get it dirty, for a before-and-after image that I would retouch together.
 I asked Dan for help with this – we needed a mixture that would show up on camera as dirt but not harm the car’s finish, and easily wipe off.
 He decided on a mix of cinnamon and sugar, wax, and an air gun to spread it around.
 We taped off the center of the hood for a straight line between clean and dirty.

-Working as a team is important, and once the car was ready, Dan acted like an extra set of hands on set, cleaning up the car or adding dirt as needed.
+Working as a team is important.
+Once the car was ready, Dan acted like an extra set of hands on set.
+He also cleaned the car or added dirt as needed.

 There are so many ways to light a car – some even have giant soft boxes.
 Check with your studio to see the lighting options offered, along with the kind of equipment you can rent from them.
 Light painting gives the car a certain pop, and this was what the client wanted.